Happy Labor Day – another week is now underway, and holiday makes it even better!

 This is the review that lead me to get the backpack I bought.

 His videos are great – and not only for the bag reviews.
-Chase is hilarious it’s entirely likely you will yourself laughing out loud at some point at one of his jokes.
+Chase is hilarious it’s entirely likely you will find yourself laughing out loud at some point at how he presents.

 He’s become a great resource for people who want to know more about backpacks and briefcases, so see what you can do that’s a fit for you and your community to become that kind of resource.